Tunnel vision. We’re all guilty of it.

 Remember that employees rely on their business leaders to keep the company moving forward.
 If you want to learn more about our consulting services, we’d love to be your outside perspective.

 Denise Kruse is the CEO and owner of AdamsGabbert (AG), a catalyst for growth, a spark for innovation, and a facilitator of progress.
 Founded in 1999 and based in Overland Park, Kan., AG focuses on staffing + recruiting, technology services, and consulting—all designed to make business better for their clients.
-[INSERT QUESTION RELEVANT TO BLOG TOPIC?]
 Share your thoughts on LinkedIn, Facebook or Twitter!